hitrangnek/hr-analyst-dashboard-atliq/README.md

 ## Recommendations

-* **Optimize office space:** Since many employees work from home on Fridays, the company could introduce an optional Friday WFH policy.
-This could reduce office space usage by up to 13% and lower costs for unused workspace.
+* **Optimize office space:**  The company could recommend Thursdays and Fridays as WFH days, as these are the days when employees are most likely to work remotely.
+This would help manage office capacity more efficiently and reduce rental costs, especially when office space cannot accommodate all employees at the same time.

 * **Plan team activities on high-attendance days:** Team meetings, workshops, and collaborative activities should be scheduled on Mondays and Tuesdays because these days have the highest in-office attendance rates (93.16% and 93.03%).

-* **Prepare for seasonal sick leave:** Create backup plans for late spring and early summer when sick leave tends to increase.
-This may include cross-training employees and adjusting project timelines to reduce the impact on important tasks.
+* **Prepare for seasonal sick leave:** Since this is a technology company, higher sick leave rates may affect software releases and project deadlines.
+The company should plan ahead, create backup plans, and adjust project timelines to avoid delays when fewer employees are available.